-Term Respiration P"/O 2 Note Acoupled 0 Electron transfer in mitochondrial fragments without vectorial proton translocation Uncoupled L 0 Non-phosphorylating intrinsic LEAK-respiration, without added protonophore Uncoupled 0 Component of LEAK-respiration, uncoupled sui generis, ion diffusion across the mtIM Decoupled 0 Component of LEAK-respiration, proton slip Loosely 0 Component of LEAK-respiration, lower coupling due to superoxide anion radical formation and bypass of proton pumps Dyscoupled 0 Pathologically, toxicologically, environmentally increased uncoupling, mitochondrial dysfunction Inducibly uncoupled E 0 By UCP1 or cation (e.g. Ca 2+) cycling Noncoupled E 0 Non-phosphorylating respiration stimulated to maximum flux at optimum exogenous uncoupler concentration (Fig. 6) Well-coupled P high Phosphorylating respiration with an intrinsic LEAK component (Fig. 5) Fully coupled P-L max.
+Term Respiration P"/O 2 Note acoupled 0 electron transfer in mitochondrial fragments without vectorial proton translocation uncoupled L 0 non-phosphorylating intrinsic LEAK-respiration, without added protonophore uncoupled 0 component of LEAK-respiration, uncoupled sui generis , ion diffusion across the mtIM decoupled 0 component of LEAK-respiration, proton slip loosely 0 component of LEAK-respiration, lower coupling due to superoxide anion radical formation and bypass of proton pumps dyscoupled 0 pathologically, toxicologically, environmentally increased uncoupling, mitochondrial dysfunction inducibly uncoupled E 0 by UCP1 or cation (e.g. Ca 2+) cycling noncoupled E 0 non-phosphorylating respiration stimulated to maximum flux at optimum exogenous uncoupler concentration (Fig. 6) well-coupled P high phosphorylating respiration with an intrinsic LEAK component (Fig. 5) fully coupled P-L max.
 OXPHOS-capacity corrected for LEAK-respiration (Fig. 7)

 Proton leak and uncoupled respiration: Proton leak is a leak current of protons.
 The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Fig. 4).
 The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), is a property of the mtIM, and may be enhanced due to possible contaminations by free fatty acids.
 Inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
 UCP1 is a member of the mitochondrial carrier family which is involved in the translocation of protons across the mtIM (Klingenberg 2017).
-As a consequence of this effective short-circuit, the protonmotive force diminishes, resulting in stimulation of electron transfer to oxygen and heat dissipation without phosphorylation of ADP.
+As a consequence of this effective short-circuit, the protonmotive force diminishes, resulting in stimulation of electron transfer to O_2 and heat dissipation without phosphorylation of ADP.

 Cation cycling: There can be other cation contributors to leak current including calcium and probably magnesium.
-Calcium current is balanced by mitochondrial Na/Ca exchange. which is balanced by Na/H exchange or K/H exchange.
-This is another effective uncoupling mechanism different from proton leak and slip.
+Calcium current is balanced by mitochondrial Na^+/Ca^{2+} exchange, which is balanced by Na^+/H^+ exchange or K^+/H^+ exchange.
+This is another effective uncoupling mechanism different from proton leak.

 Proton slip and decoupled respiration: Proton slip is the decoupled process in which protons are only partially translocated by a proton pump of the ET-pathways and slip back to the original compartment.
-The proton leak is the dominant contributor to the overall leak current in mammalian mitochondria incubated under physiological conditions at 37 °C, whereas proton slip is increased at 25 °C (Dufour et al. 1996).
-Proton slip can also happen in association with the ATP-synthase, in which case the proton slips downhill across the pump to the matrix without contributing to ATP synthesis.
-In each case, proton slip is a property of the proton pump and increases with the turnover rate of the pump.
+The proton leak is the dominant contributor to the overall leak current in mammalian mitochondria incubated under physiological conditions at 37 °C, whereas proton slip is increased at lower experimental temperature (Canton et al. 1995).
+Proton slip can also happen in association with the F-ATPase, in which case the proton slips downhill across the pump to the matrix without contributing to ATP synthesis.
+In each case, proton slip is a property of the proton pump and increases with the turnover rate-of the pump.

-Electron leak and loosely coupled respiration: Superoxide anion radical production by the electron transfer system leads to a bypass of proton pumps and correspondingly lower $P \gg O_2$ ratio, which depends on the actual site of electron leak and the scavenging of hydrogen peroxide by cytochrome c, whereby electrons may re-enter the ET-system with proton translocation by CIV.
+Electron leak and loosely coupled respiration: Superoxide anion radical production by the ETS leads to a bypass of proton pumps and correspondingly lower $P \gg /O_2$ ratio, which depends on the actual site of electron leak and the scavenging of hydrogen peroxide by cytochrome c, whereby electrons may re-enter the ETS with proton translocation by CIV.